GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/web.md

 From here you are given a new link and some new options for sharing your game through social media.

 !!! tip

-    Games published can be submitted to [[https://docs.google.com/forms/d/e/1FAIpQLScntknY_lCidaFbUFveLjpTRh0vOv5RrjWklIkAzEvjuipZCg/viewform
+    Games published can be promoted on gd.games homepage, checkout the [Marketing Campaigns](/gdevelop5/interface/games-dashboard/marketing)!
-    |this form]] to get curated on gd.games homepage!

 ![](/gdevelop5/publishing/web/pasted/20220202-225818.png)

 You can replace the current public build by repeating the steps above, or by clicking "See this game builds" as seen below.
 Clicking this will show you all versions of your game that you've exported to gd.games, and from this screen you can pick which build you'd like to have publicly displayed on gd.games.

 ![](/gdevelop5/publishing/lilou_upload_click_here_to_see_current_game_builds.gif)